amritsingh183/amritsingh183.github.io/index.md

 title: Rust
 ---

-Welcome to my bog.
-Here you can learn all about Rust.
-This blog is written from my experince with Rust.
-A series on machine learning concepts is also in progress.
+# Welcome to my blog

+This blog which is written from my experince with Rust.
+The blog aims at building up concepts required to understand Rust.
+Each post builds up the concepts in an intuitive way.

+# A series on machine learning concepts is also in progress.

 Stay tuned!